 Meat and fiber goats, which are not handled that much, usually keep their horns.
 However, dairy goats are usually disbudded because they are handled twice a day for milking, making injury to humans with those horns more risky.
 My husband almost had a horn in his eye one day when picking up a horned goat, and I met a woman whose daughter’s eyelid was torn by a goat’s horn.

 Horns can also be dangerous to the goats themselves.
 I originally had two horned pygoras and got rid of them after a couple of months because they were so brutal to my goats that didn’t have horns.
 The day that the wether hooked his horns under the belly of a pregnant doe and lifted her off the ground, I decided they had to go.
 Thankfully the doe was okay, but it felt like a matter of time before someone sustained a real injury.
-I have also had horned Shetland sheep, and several of them had problems because of their horns.
-One broke off a horn when he got it hooked behind a wooden fence.
-Another kept getting his horns caught in a woven wire fence, and one day the coyotes found him before we did.
-So, even though we don’t like it, we do disbud our goat kids for our safety, as well as theirs.
-Plus, I would be very upset if I ever sold a horned goat and later learned that someone had dehorned it, which leaves open wounds into the sinus cavity and can even cause death.

 When I got goats in 2002, there were two options for disbudding goats — a disbudding iron or caustic paste, which is incorrectly named “dehorning paste.”
 Both burn the horn buds — one with extremely high heat and one with chemicals.
 The ingredients in the paste are calcium hydroxide and sodium hydroxide, which is lye.
 Even though everyone said that the iron was the only real viable option for goats, being the curious person that I am, I wanted to try the paste.
 We had used it on a calf once, and it worked fine.

 I had been told that paste should not be used on goats because too much will eat through the skull, too little won’t work, and goat kids have been known to rub their head on their dam’s udder, causing damage from the paste.
-There have also been horror stories of kids rubbing it into their eyes, causing blindness.
-(Having splattered lye into my eye when making soap years ago, this seems especially horrifying to me now.)

 Paste is commonly used on cattle.
 Since they have such a thick skull, no one worries about using too much.
 Before using it on a heifer, I sought the advice of my cattle mentor who told me to put a dab on each horn bud about the size of a quarter and put a piece of duct tape across her head, covering the horn buds, so that she couldn’t rub it off.
 That’s exactly what I did, and she didn’t seem the least bit bothered by it.
 I removed the tape a week later and saw pink skin where I had placed the paste.
 It had worked perfectly.